Step-by-step guide on leveraging PowerShell exit codes to automate script error handling and integrate with external automation tools.

 if (-Not (Test-Path "C:\\\\ImportantFile.txt")) {

-Exit 1 # Set exit code to 1 for failure
+Exit 1 # This sets the exit code to 1, indicating it a failure

 } else {

-Exit 0 # Set exit code to 0 for success
+Exit 0 # This sets the exit code to 0, indicating it a success

 }

-In PowerShell, you can retrieve the exit code of the last command using the $LASTEXITCODE
+You can easily grab the exit code from the last command you ran in PowerShell using the $LASTEXITCODE automatic variable.

 Example:

-PowerShell's structured error handling allows you to manage errors and return appropriate exit codes.
+PowerShell’s structured error handling lets you tackle errors effectively and return the right exit codes.

 Example: